 This book is indispensable.
 A hugely successful best-seller the other side of the Atlantic, it was released in 2018 in the United States under the title Who We Are and How We Got Here.
 Translated into French in November 2019 under the title Comment nous sommes devenus ce que nous sommes, with the subtitle Ancient DNA and the New Science of the Human Past, it is published by Quanto.
-It is expected to have some success in France.
-It will be of interest to geneticists as well as historians, archaeologists, paleontologists, population history researchers and even linguists.
+Expected to have some success in France, it will be of interest to geneticists as well as historians, archaeologists, paleontologists, population history researchers and even linguists.
 Very well documented and constructed, it reads like a historical novel.
-It provides a snapshot of our knowledge of the past and the richness of our identities, and provides an overview of the contribution made by genetic research.
+It provides a snapshot of our knowledge of the past and the richness of our identities, and gives an overview of the contribution made by genetic research.

 Thanks to rapid advances in genetic technology, it has become possible to extract and examine the ancient DNA of fossil remains to reveal successive waves of continual and forgotten migrations.
 Today we are the bearers of this heritage.